 The purpose of the minor in psychology is to provide students in other disciplines with the opportunity to broaden their understanding of psychology through a selection of introductory and advanced courses covering a wide range of topics within the field.
 Students interested in pursuing the minor in psychology must choose a faculty member in the Psychology Board of Study to assist in designing an appropriate program and have that advisor sign the Application for a Program of Minor Study.

 Academic Requirements for the Minor in Psychology

 Five courses in psychology, as follows:

 Students must earn grades of C- or higher in each course used to satisfy the minor requirements.
-Because PSY 1530/Introduction to Psychology is a prerequisite for all upper-level courses in psychology, it should be taken early in the student’s program of study.
+Because PSY 1530/Introduction to Psychology is a prerequisite for all upper-level courses offered by the Psychology Board of Study, it should be taken early in the student’s program of study.